collective/collective.contact.facetednav/README.rst

 ============

 * Add collective.contact.facetednav to your eggs.
+* Add collective.contact.facetednav to your zcml. #It is not auto included#.
 * Re-run buildout.
 * Install the product in your plone site.

+If you don't want all default features, include only minimal.zcml file and the files you want in configure.zcml.

 Tests
 =====